santeri13/AES_Rust/README.md

 ## Inverse_Key_Expansion

 Because our key is k10 program need to reverse k until it become k0.
 For that we take k10 and make reverse it back by one, so to k9 but in main function we repeat this by 10 time.

 Standard Key Expansion take first column of matrix and xor it with last colum of g(matrix).
-This g use Byte_Sub for colum and next each each row is xored by previouse new matrix value and curent matrix value.
+This g use Byte_Sub for colum and next each row is xored by previouse new matrix value and curent matrix value.